kiranprabakar/Solar-System-Simulation/README.md

 ## How to run the simulation

 Clone this repository to a directory on your computer.
 Once that is done go to the src subdirectory.
-To compile, type "javac SolarSystemSim.java" and to run, type "java SolarSystemSim"
+To compile on terminal, type "javac SolarSystemSim.java" and to run, type "java SolarSystemSim"

 Once the simulation is running, read the first pop-up message carefully.
 It contains useful information that will make your experience easier.

+Additionally, this simulation uses multiple cores, so having too many background processes running simultaneously may hinder the speed of the simulation.

 ### Prerequisites